 What do I need to consider before deciding to take out a loan?

-Unless you are eligible for UK government student finance or PCDL, you should think carefully before deciding to take out any other kind of loan.
+Unless you are eligible for UK government student finance, you should think carefully before deciding to take out any other kind of loan.
 This is because most lenders will charge high rates of interest and require you to start making immediate repayments which you might struggle to pay from your income.

 However, if you feel that you have no other options available and that you need to consider taking a loan, you should first check whether the loan company is authorised by the FCA so you can protect yourself from fraud or other unauthorised activity.
 The FCA website explains how you can do this and where you can check the register of authorised firms.